stokarenko/it-duel-2016/README.md

   [7.68s] {"puzzle_id"=>407837, "solved"=>true, "submitted_at"=>"2015-12-06T16:51:03.098Z"}
 ```

-Want to see how it works internally?
+Do you want to see how does it work internally?
 There is a verbose mode of solving.
 Choose the test case in `lib/tetris/test.rb`, run something like:
 ```console
   $ ./tetris test 12 -v